 Limpets eat algae that they scrape off rocks with their rough tongues.
 Each will scrape a pit or groove in the rock to make a bed.
-After grazing, they goe back to their beds by following the trails it made by scraping the algae.
+After grazing, they go back to their beds by following the trails made by scraping the algae.
 When on the move, a limpet can cover about 5 to 7 cm an hour.

 These guys get hit with waves all day long.
-To stop from being swept off their rocks, they are shaped like domes that protect them against the waves and they suck up to the rock.
+To stop them from being swept off their rocks, they are shaped like domes that protect them against the waves, and they suck up to the rock.

 They help other animals to live in tide pools.
 Limpets eat so many plants that they make bare spots on the rocks where other tide pool animals can find a spot to grow, others like barnacles and stationary plants.